Metalink Logo Bridging the gap

 • Automated creating, editing, and validating is easy with standard text processing tools.

-• In a format browsers and other tools can already process (even if they might not make use of it yet).
+• In a format that browsers and other tools can already process (even if they might not make use of it yet).

 • Makes the download process simpler for users (automatic selection of language, Operating System, location, etc).